SamalaSumanth0262/Concurrent-Example/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Functional React, Used React Hooks for state handling
 ### Basic example for using React Suspence (Experimental React)

 ### Interrupitble Rendering with React